Gold (color): UCLA Gold

 The color was approved by the University of California, Los Angeles (UCLA) Chancellor in October 2013.
 This is a shade of gold identified by the university for use in their printed publications.

 MU Gold

 MU Gold is used by the University of Missouri as the official school color along with black.
-Mizzou Identity Standards designated the color for web development as well as logos and images that developers are asked to follow in the University's Guidelines for using official Mizzou logos.
+Mizzou Identity Standards designated the color for web development as well as logos and images that developers are asked to follow in the university's Guidelines for using official Mizzou logos.

 Pale gold

 The color pale gold is displayed at right.

 This has been the color called gold in Crayola crayons since 1903.

 Pale gold is one of the Lithuanian basketball club Lietkabelis Panevėžys primary colors.

+Gold medal

+Gold medal is a tone of metallic gold included in Metallic FX crayons.
+It was introduced in 2019.

 Sunglow

 The color sunglow is displayed at right.

 This is a Crayola crayon color formulated in 1990.

 Harvest gold

 The color harvest gold is displayed at right.

 This color was originally called harvest in the 1920s.

 The first recorded use of harvest as a color name in English was in 1923.

 Harvest gold was a common color for metal surfaces (including automobiles and household appliances), as was the color avocado, during the whole decade of the 1970s.
 They were both also popular colors for shag carpets.
 Both colors (as well as shag carpets) went out of style by the early 1980s.